-Center for Spine & Joint’s physicians and treatment care team is known for successful patient outcomes for those looking for pain relief and improved quality of life.
-Center for Spine & Joint offers a comprehensive range of diagnostic and therapeutic procedures for the diagnosis and treatment of pain.
+Center for Spine, Joint & Neuromuscular Rehabilitation’s physicians and treatment care team are known for successful patient outcomes for those looking for pain relief and improved quality of life.
+Center for Spine, Joint & Neuromuscular Rehabilitation offers a comprehensive range of diagnostic and therapeutic procedures for the diagnosis and treatment of pain.

 Fluoroscopic-Guided Procedures are also known as live x-ray guided procedures.
 It is the gold standard for spine and joint injections.
 Fluoroscopic-guided procedures are utilized by interventional physicians to identify and treat painful conditions.
 The process of utilizing fluoroscopic guidance along with injecting a small amount of contrast dye assists the physician in placement of the needle.
 The confirmation of needle placement is an important component and aids in the success of treatment.
 Following proper placement of the needle, a local anesthetic (numbing medication), and a steroid will be injected to treat the suspected joint, disc, or nerve to provide pain relief.